Archaeological site of the Abencerrajes’ Palace

-The image shows the archaeological site of the Abencerrajes Palace located in the upper area of the Alhambra in Granada, Spain.
-According to historians, a beautiful palace with the characteristics of Nasrid architecture and art once stood in this place.
+The image shows the archaeological site of the Abencerrajes’ Palace located in the upper area of the Alhambra in Granada, Spain.
+Historians believe that a beautiful palace with the characteristics of Nasrid-era architecture and art once stood in this location.

-Napoleon, who occupied the Alhambra from 1808 to 1812, was responsible for the destruction of buildings in this site.
-Upon his defeat, he ordered his retreating troops blew up the palace, including the Torre de Abencerrajes (Abencerrajes Tower).
+Napoleon occupied the Alhambra from 1808 to 1812 and was responsible for destroying the buildings on this site.
+Napoleon was defeated eventually, and upon his defeat, he ordered his retreating troops to blow up the palace, including the Torre de Abencerrajes (Abencerrajes’ Tower).

 The site was abandoned after the destruction.
 However, this changed in the 1930s when the restoration of the Alhambra started.
-After the discovery of artifacts of the Nasrid era around this area, the archaeologists took a keen interest in this site and started excavating different parts of the palace.
+After the discovery of the Nasrid-era artifacts in this area, archaeologists took a keen interest in this site and started excavating different parts of the palace.
 The significant excavations took place in 1957, 1990, and 1991.
-The ruins you see are the results of the excavation and some restoration.
+The ruins you see are the results of these excavations and some restoration.

 Before the destruction, the palace was known as the Palacio de la Contaduría (Accounting Palace) because the Christian kings who took over the Alhambra gave this area to the senior accountant of the Royal Council in 1501.

-– Cypress Tree of the Abencerrajes Legend Fame in the Patio de la Sultana
+– Cypress Tree of the Abencerrajes Legend in the Patio de la Sultana

 – Sala de los Abencerrajes (Hall of the Abencerrajes) – A hall belonging to the Nasrid Palaces in the Alhambra